"LEAD, FOLLOW, OR GET OUT OF THE WAY, PUMBA"

 HOT TOPICS BY DATE POSTED

-We need you back in the bush.
+Now, we need you back in the bush.
 Don’t give up.
-Be patient.
 Be excited to return knowing full well that your safari, regardless the type, is more than just personal excitement and pleasure.
 It is the lifeline to Mozambique’s wildlife destiny; its financial engine.
+And you are its fuel.

 Gajogo Safarilands leads the way.
-Our unique position of being "Conceived in Minnesota but born in Mozambique;" breeds the best of both worlds.
+Our unique position of being "Conceived in Minnesota - Born in Mozambique;" breeds the best of both worlds.
 Conservation is in our blood, our DNA; it is what we do.
 Building ‘native’ relationships bonded to our vision absent historical baggage is a close second.
 Together they spell success.